-First - Direct Unsubsidized Loan Second - Direct Subsidized Loan Third - Direct Parent Loans Fourth - Pell Grant Fifth - SEOG
+First - Direct Unsubsidized Loan Second - Direct Subsidized Loan Third - Direct Parent Loans Fourth - Pell Grant Fifth - SEOG a student is considered to have earned all aid.

 Note: Federal Work Study earnings are not part of the above formula and funds earned do not need to be returned.